 The suction line strainer (100 MESH) does not require replacement.
 If the oil becomes contaminated, the strainer should be removed, washed and dried before re-installation.

 Change the return line hydraulic filter after the first 50 hours of operation and seasonally thereafter.

-Compatible Donaldson Duramax -P164375 Replacement Filter:
+Compatible replacement filter is the Donaldson Duramax P164375.

 Maintenance